stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

   to create another rhythm, plus another `switch` node that uses the `bar_of_section` property to choose which `beat of bar` node to send the tick to.
+* Add a sub-beat to the beat generator at the bottom of the beat configuration.
+In music, half a beat is called a quaver, so there are two quavers per beat.

 Once you've got your drum beat created you can plug in a loudspeaker instead of a pair of headphones and we can get to hear them all.
 The